emoghadamian/C--WinAPI/README.md

 # CSharp-WinAPI
-Enum Localgroups and members via Windows API using Visual Studio 2019
+Get Localgroups and members via Windows API using Visual Studio 2019 for compiling